AdityaRaj-007/letsbloom_assignment/README.md

 ## Letsbloom Assignment

-This is a basic starter template for building a web application using Flask as the backend framework and MongoDB as the database.
+This assignment is done using Flask as the backend framework and MongoDB as the database.
 It provides a foundation for creating RESTful APIs with CRUD operations.

 ## Table of Contents
 - [Introduction](#introduction)